dnanexus/dxCompiler/README.md

 * Python 3.x to run the dxCompiler integration tests

 To compile CWL tools/workflows, you might also need:

 * [sbpack](https://github.com/rabix/sbpack) to pack the workflow made up of multiple files into a single compound JSON document before compilation
 * [cwl-utils](https://github.com/common-workflow-language/cwl-utils) which includes a collection of Python scripts for loading and parsing CWL files
 * [cwl-upgrader](https://github.com/common-workflow-language/cwl-upgrader) to upgrade your workflow to version 1.2
 * [cwltool](https://github.com/common-workflow-language/cwltool) which provides comprehensive validation of CWL files as well as other tools related to working with CWL

 ## WDL

+### Validate the workflow

+dxCompiler uses [wdlTools](https://github.com/dnanexus/wdlTools), a parser that adheres strictly to the WDL specifications.
+Most of the problematic automatic type conversions that are allowed by some other WDL runtime engines are not allowed by dxCompiler.
+Please use the command line tools in wdlTools (e.g. `check` and `lint`) to validate your WDL files before trying to compile them with dxCompiler.

 ### Compile and run workflow